xxodaisy/assignment-1/README.md

+# 📊 Wholesale Sales Analysis – SQL & Spreadsheet Project

-## Background
+## 📌 Background
-This is an assignment that I did before getting a job at the company.
-The tools I used were MySQL and Spreadsheet to visualize the data.
+This project was part of an assignment I completed before securing a job.
+The objective was to analyze wholesale sales data using MySQL for querying and a Spreadsheet for data visualization.

-Here are attached the questions and queries that I made:
+## 🔍 Project Scope

+### 📥 Dataset & Tools Used

+Dataset: Sample wholesale sales data

+Tools: MySQL for querying & Spreadsheet (Google Sheets/Excel) for visualization

+I answered several key business questions using optimized SQL queries and provided insights as a Business Intelligence Analyst.

 ## Questions
 A. You are going to import the sql data file and insert that data into the Mysql database.